tommygeiger/networked-rps/README.md

 ./rps Alice server [port]
 ./rps Bob client [addr]:[port]
 ```
 ...where "Alice" and "Bob" are the names of each player.
 The program accepts exactly "rock", "paper" or "scissors" as valid moves.
-Use `localhost` as addr to test locally.
+Use `localhost` as addr to test locally, or play with a friend using their IP addess.